A Proposal for the Lohengrin Experiment to Search for Dark Sector Particles at the ELSA Accelerator

 We implemented the calorimeter described in \cref{sec:lohengrin:detector:ecal} in our simulation framework using \Geant for the simulation of particle interactions.
 The formation of particle showers inside the electromagnetic calorimeter can be observed in \cref{fig:EcalShower}.

 Clustering is done in such a way that adjacent hits have to be found.
-Adjacency is defined such that any hit counts as adjacent if it is less than a configurable number of pixels away.
-Resulting in any pixels surrounding another pixel and pixels in the next sampling layer at the same position counting as adjacent, if the distance is configured to be one pixel.
+Any hit counts as adjacent to another hit if it is less than a configurable number of pads away.
+Resulting in any pads surrounding another pad and pads in the next sampling layer at the same position counting as adjacent, if the distance is configured to be one pad.

 Each hit can then be viewed as seed for a cluster.
 Any adjacent hits will then be added to the cluster until no digitized hits remain and all clusters have been formed.